openedx/edx-documentation/en_us/shared/manage_live_course/discussions.rst

 working with posts, responses, and comments.

-.. important:: The course team members that you set up in Studio or on the Instructor Dashboard are not automatically granted discussion administration roles.
+.. important:: The course team members that you set up in Studio or in the LMS are not automatically granted discussion administration roles.

    Discussion administration roles must be explicitly granted to members of the course team for them to be able to moderate or administer course